BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

 and [Crud components](./20190625_crud_component).

 With the introduction of Provide / Inject, we can skip the drilled prop, and use an injected variable instead.
-By combining Provide / Inject and composition functions, we can fully replicate the functionality offered by Crud components.
 The composition function injects a provided ID, and uses it to fetch data from VueX and provide computed properties to the component.
+By combining Provide / Inject and composition functions like this, we fully replicate the functionality offered by Crud components.

 The immediate advantage of this approach is that it significantly reduced the number of boilerplate props floating around.